Dalvin Cook Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 - He has handled 98, or 50.5%, of his team's 194 rushing attempts this season.

-- The Vikings, who rank 21st in the NFL in points scored, have attempted a pass 58.7% of the time while running the ball 41.3% of the time.
+- The Vikings, who rank 21st in the NFL in points scored, have dropped back to pass 58.7% of the time while running the ball 41.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Ravens.